Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Introduction

 The advent of quantum fluids has enabled tests of such universality of dynamic similarity in new regimes.
 Liquid helium systems have long served as a platform for research on inviscid flows~\cite{kapitza_Nature_1938,allen_Nature_1938,rayfield_Phys.Rev._1964}, and ultracold atomic gases now provide an especially clean and highly controllable system, where versatile flow geometries can be engineered by optical methods with high precision.
 In these systems, one can investigate the properties of dissipationless fluids and probe exotic phenomena unique to superfluids, such as the nucleation and dynamics of quantized vortices~\cite{landau_1987, ramanathan_Phys.Rev.Lett._2011,neely_Phys.Rev.Lett._2010,neely_Phys.Rev.Lett._2013,matthews_Phys.Rev.Lett._1999,raman_Phys.Rev.Lett._1999}.
-An increasing number of studies have highlighted ensuing parallels between classical and quantum flows.
-The von K\'arm\'an vortex streets behind obstacles~\cite{sasaki_Phys.Rev.Lett._2010,stagg_2014,kwon_Phys.Rev.Lett._2016,kwak_Phys.Rev.A_2023,li_NewJ.Phys._2019}, the scaling law in quantum turbulence~\cite{maurer_EPL_1998,navon_Nature_2016,johnstone_Science_2019} and universal scaling along with the superfluid Reynolds number in shedding dynamics~\cite{reeves_Phys.Rev.Lett._2015,christenhusz_Phys.Rev.Lett._2025,lim_NewJ.Phys._2022} represent cases in which well--known concepts in classical fluid dynamics can be extended to quantum cases.
-Recently, it was theoretically shown that dissipation in classical fluids can be understood through the Josephson--Anderson relation for superfluids~\cite{eyink_Phys.Rev.X_2021} presenting a case where knowledge pertaining to superfluids offers valuable insight into classical fluid dynamics.
+An increasing number of studies have highlighted parallels between classical and quantum flows.
+The von K\'arm\'an vortex streets behind obstacles~\cite{sasaki_Phys.Rev.Lett._2010,stagg_2014,kwon_Phys.Rev.Lett._2016,kwak_Phys.Rev.A_2023,li_NewJ.Phys._2019}, the scaling law in quantum turbulence~\cite{navon_Nature_2016,johnstone_Science_2019} and universal scaling along with the superfluid Reynolds number in shedding dynamics~\cite{reeves_Phys.Rev.Lett._2015,christenhusz_Phys.Rev.Lett._2025,lim_NewJ.Phys._2022} represent cases in which well--known concepts in classical fluid dynamics can be extended to quantum cases.
+Recently, it was theoretically shown that dissipation in classical fluids can be understood through the Josephson--Anderson relation for superfluids~\cite{eyink_Phys.Rev.X_2021}, demonstrating that concepts pertaining to superfluid physics can provide valuable insight into classical fluid dynamics.